LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-If you have installed homebrew, do those two commands in your terminal:
+If you have installed homebrew, do these two commands in your terminal:
 ```bash
 brew install flex # to install flex
 brew install bison # to install bison